 Possible responses to deterioration in the road surface due to wear range from doing nothing, through minor patching or reseals to full pavement reconstruction.
-The social marginal cost as defined in section 2.1.1 is calculated by estimating the additional cost incurred by all other road users resulting from a marginal increase in heavy vehicles in the absence of a response by the road agency.
+The social marginal cost as the additional cost incurred by all other road users resulting from a marginal increase in heavy vehicles in the absence of a response by the road agency.
 It is thus the externality due to road wear in the absence of any mitigation measures.